manaya14/Top-UK-Youtubers-Tableau-Dashboard/README.md

 We apply Python libraries like pandas, matplotlib, and seaborn to analyze trends, compare performance, and visualize relationships.

-## 📂 Dataset

-The project uses a global YouTube dataset and a cleaned UK-specific dataset.
-## Raw Dataset
-The original dataset contains YouTube channel information from multiple countries.
-## Cleaned Dataset
-The raw data was cleaned using Python and filtered to retain UK YouTube channels.

 ## 🛠️ Tools & Technologies

 - **Python** — Data cleaning and exploratory data analysis